HomeCord/homecord-docs/README.md

 # HomeCord Documentation

-> [!NOTE]
+> [!IMPORTANT]
-> HomeCord's Stable v1.0.0 Update is in development (and can be found as a [Pull Request here](https://github.com/HomeCord/homecord/pull/4)) - which will include a new place for this Documentation to live.
-As such, when it is released, this notice will be replaced with a redirect to the new Documentation! :)
+> This documentation has been migrated to [this page here](https://homecord.gitbook.io/docs) - as such, this version on GitHub will no longer be updated.

 ---

-Welcome to documentation for HomeCord!
+Welcome to documentation for HomeCord! (while it was in beta stages)

 This index page will serve as a table of contents so you can easily find any information you're looking for about HomeCord.